soumukhe/vBMC-docker-compose/readme.md

 | vm_name           | openstackCompute2               |
 +-------------------+---------------------------------+

-The instackenv.json file should now look like this:
+The instackenv.json file should now look like this (note 192.168.24.20 is the ubuntu box where the vBMC container is running:

 (undercloud) [stack@undercloud ~]$ cat instackenv.json
 {